neha-kay/Kiko-plus/_posts/2017-04-31-we-want-to-be-valued-for-less-obvious-abilities.md

 If you're like me, you were probably pretty skeptical of this arrangement.
 Put simply, Ron seems well below Hermione's league.

-But it's likely because we tend to want to be valued for our less obvious traits & abilites.
+But it's likely because we tend to want to be valued for our less obvious traits & abilities.
 I call this the 'Hermione Granger' effect.

 Unlike every other person, Ron valued her for who she _was_ versus solely recognizing her for her insane knowledge.
 I think in some sense, when something defines us, we want to be recognized for our other characteristics, given how often we're recognized for our more obvious abilities.